 Chewing isn’t a ‘puppy problem‘.
 All dogs enjoy chewing throughout their lives.
 There are lots of different ways to encourage this natural behaviour in a way that benefits your dog.

 Sometimes, things can get out of hand, especially when your dog starts chewing valuables or things that could harm them.
 Good news is, there are a number of things you can do.

 The best place to start is by ensuring belongings and valuables are tidied away and out of reach of your dog.
 The next thing to do is buy a selection of chew toys for your dog or puppy.
 These could include rubber toys, especially ones that can be put in the freezer to calm gum inflammation in teething pups.

-There are also plenty of edible items you can give your dog that require a lot of chewing, like pigs ears, veggie chews, antlers and hooves.
-Your dog should always be supervised when they’re given such items and you should swap the last slimy mouthful for a tasty treat to avoid any risk of choking.
+There are also plenty of edible items you can give your dog that require a lot of chewing, like cow ears, veggie chews, antlers and hooves.
+Always keep an eye on your dog when they’re given one of these and swap the last slimy mouthful for a tasty treat to avoid any risk of choking.